 - Denying the Jewish people their right to self-determination, and denying Israel the right to exist [also known as Zionism]”

-The amazing part is that the definition was created under the administration of Barack Obama, probably the most anti-Semitic presidential administration since FDR (FDR will be handled in a later post) Who among other things, held a double standard, and made demands he didn’t make of the Palestinians or real countries, and accused Israel of blood-libel type acts similar to the classic anti-Semitic canards.
+The amazing part is that the definition was created under the administration of Barack Obama.
+Obama is probably the most anti-Semitic presidential administration since FDR (FDR will be handled in a later post) Who among other things, held a double standard, and made demands he didn’t make of the Palestinians or real countries, and accused Israel of blood-libel type acts similar to the classic anti-Semitic canards.
 Similarly, his two secretaries of state Hillary Clinton and John Kerry, Obama blamed Israel for all inter-religious or political tensions.

 Antisemitism in this country occurs regularly and is mostly ignored.
 The progressive movement in America generates most of the Antisemitism in the country (if you don’t believe me just go to sites such as Daily Kos, or Huffington Post, and search the words “Jew” and “Israel”).
-Interestingly although whenever a grass-roots conservative movement begins to grow, the same progressives use fake charges of Antisemitism as tools against the conservatives such they did with Steve Bannon or President Trump.
+Interestingly although whenever a grass-roots conservative movement begins to grow, the same progressives use false charges of Antisemitism as tools against the conservatives such they did with Steve Bannon or President Trump.

 - Center For American Progress (CAP) In the lead up to the 2012 election Politico published a piece about how CAP was fighting to change the Democratic Party to the Anti-Israel party.
 Stories by CAP bloggers had appeared in the vehemently anti-Israel fringe publication The Electronic Intifada.
-CAP bloggers have also accused American Jews of a dual loyalty, calling them “Israel-Firsters” The Simon Wiesenthal Center went beyond calling CAP anti-Israel, they called them anti-Semitic.
+CAP bloggers have also accused American Jews of dual loyalty, calling them “Israel-Firsters” The Simon Wiesenthal Center went beyond calling CAP anti-Israel, they called them anti-Semitic.